 Our production processes generate various residuals and wastes, including ash, black liquor, sawdust, bark, and wastewater treatment sludge.
-Many of these materials are used in our internal bioenergy generation and pulp production, or supplied to our partners for uses such as agriculture, brick manufacturing, or road construction.
-In 2017, the utilisation rate for process residuals and waste throughout the group was 98%, including both internal and external reuse.
+Many of these materials are used in our internal bioenergy generation and pulp production, or supplied to our partners for uses such as agriculture, and land or road construction.

 While our mills require large amounts of water, only around 4% is consumed in our production processes and almost 96% is returned to the local environment.
 Process water is purified by our treatment plants and then discharged, whereas cooling and other non-process water can be safely released without treatment.
 Our water use is regulated by the relevant authorities based on local conditions and operational permits.